 1. Yoast or SEO Press

 If you have a WordPress site, Yoast or SEO Press is a great place to start.
-These plugins walk users through the process of SEO technicalities and provide suggestions to improve SEO ranking.
+These plugins walk users through the process of SEO technicalities and provide suggestions to improve you apartment SEO ranking.
 As an added bonus, Yoast will also generate a custom sitemap for you, so Google can easily crawl and index your web pages.

 2. Site Map